Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Conclusions

 The introduction of the mismatch parameter, i.e., a small mismatch in the length of the Rijke tubes, causes a mismatch in the natural frequencies and the amplitudes of the oscillators.
-We observed the introduction of mismatch parameter to suppress high amplitude LCOs, resulting in the occurrence of multiple parametric regions of partial amplitude death (PAD) and amplitude death (AD) in the system of delay coupled Rijke tube oscillators.
-We discovered the occurrence of desynchronized oscillations as an intermediate state between IP and AP for high magnitudes of negative values of the mismatch parameter.
-We further found the transition from desynchronized oscillations to amplitude death to happen through an intermediate state of partial amplitude death on varying both system and coupling parameters.
-The presence of synchrony, IP, AP, AD, and PAD in our model corroborates the experimental observations by Dange \textit{et al.} \cite{dange2019oscillation}.
+We observed the introduction of mismatch parameter to suppress high amplitude LCOs, resulting in the occurrence of multiple parametric regions of partial amplitude death (PAD) and AD in the system of delay coupled Rijke tube oscillators.
+We discovered desynchronized oscillations as an intermediate state between IP and AP for large negative values of the mismatch parameter.
+We further found the transition from desynchronized oscillations to AD to happen through an intermediate state of PAD on varying both system and coupling parameters.
+The presence of synchronization, PFB, AD, and PAD in our model corroborates the experimental observations by Dange \textit{et al.} \cite{dange2019oscillation}.

 We thus examined in detail a model that captures all of the dynamical phenomena observed experimentally in coupled thermoacoustic oscillators.
 We also demonstrated the important role played by system parameters in determining the dynamical state of coupled limit cycle oscillators, and detailed the mechanisms through which these dynamical changes can occur.
-These insights will help us predict and, in turn, control instabilities in practical systems of coupled limit cycle oscillators.
-The findings in this study have relevance in a wide range of applications, such as controlling oscillatory instabilities in engineering systems and financial markets, evading amplitude death in neurons, preventing oscillatory spread of epidemics and, particularly, mitigating thermoacoustic instabilities in can or can-annular type combustors.
+The findings in this study may provide insights into the coupled behavior of acoustic fields of practical combustion systems, such as can, can-annular or annular combustors.
+This could in turn help us devise control strategies to mitigate thermoacoustic instability in these systems, which is a rarely explored area of research till date.
+Examples of such control strategies may include using connecting tubes of appropriate lengths and diameters to acoustically connect cans of the engine or introducing mismatch in the length of the coupled combustion chambers.
+The effectiveness of these control strategies first needs to be rigorously tested experimentally and theoretically in coupled turbulent systems before their implementation in real engines in the future.